telerik/kendo-ui-core/docs/controls/charts/troubleshoot/performance-tips.md

 ### Turn Off Animated Transitions

-Animated transitions can slow the browser down, especially if the page displays many active charts.
+Animated transitions might slow the browser down, especially if the page displays many active charts.

 The example below demonstrates how to implement this approach.